The Godfather Cocktail Recipe: A Classic Whiskey and Amaretto Drink

 The perfect combination of Whiskey and Amaretto

 The Godfather cocktail is well-suited for those who don’t drink many whiskeys or those who want to dip their toes into the wonderful world of whiskey.
-The Amaretto, which has a wonderful almond flavor, balances the whiskey’s heat very nicely.
+The Amaretto, with its wonderful almond flavor, balances the whiskey’s heat very nicely.

 The magic ratio depends on your preference.